 Kidney disease can often be prevented!
 And if you already have kidney disease, you can take steps to keep your kidney damage from getting worse.
 Even small changes can make a big difference.

 What you eat and drink affects your health.
-How much you eat and drink also affects your health.
-Eat healthy portions of foods that are low in salt (sodium) and fat to help keep a healthy weight and a healthy blood pressure.
-Even small changes can make a difference in your health.
-Learn more.
+Eating healthy portions of foods that are low in salt and fat help keep you at a healthy weight and a healthy blood pressure.
+Find simple recipes in Kidney Kitchen, and use these tips to get started:

 - Lose weight

 - Lower your total cholesterol level and increase your HDL (“good” cholesterol) level